mevers/NA12878_rDNA_clusters/README.md

 1. Build a `bowtie2` index from the NA12878 assembly.
-2. Based on the U13369.1 rDNA reference sequence, align 500 bp long rDNA fragments and sequences based on the transcribed rDNA regions to the NA12878 assembly.
-Store results as BAM, BigWig and BED files.
+2. Based on the U13369.1 rDNA reference sequence, align 500 bp long rDNA fragments and sequences based on rDNA regions of interested to the NA12878 assembly.
+Store results as sorted & indexed BAM and BED files.
+Regions of interest (ROI) include the transcribed regions 5'ETS, 18S, ITS1, 5.8S, ITS2, 28S and 3'ETS, as well as a 500 bp wide region upstream of the 5'ETS (which includes the core promoter and upstream control elements).
 3. Plot the number of fragment hits across the assembly's contigs.
     <img src="./04_rDNA_copies/rDNA_frag_hits.png" width="600">